How to identify the publication date of his undated books

 - Look at the binding, and if the book has been rebound, for a binder’s ticket.
 If the book is still in the original publisher’s binding, does it look “right” for the period of publication that you have worked out in steps 1-8 above?
 Experience at looking at old books is essential here.
 If the book has been rebound and you can assign a date to the rebinding, this can give you a latest possible date of publication.

-I am currently (April 2020) developing another page, on which I will show pictures of Routledge title pages covering the period 1840 – 1925.
+I am currently (April 2021) working on another page, on which I will show pictures of Routledge title pages covering the period 1840 – 1925.
 Watch this space!

 Happy book hunting!